 By Jamie Mercer

-Recent data from the Pearson Frank Java and PHP Salary Survey found that just over one in every 10 developers is a woman.
+Recent data from the FRG Technology Consulting Java and PHP Salary Survey found that just over one in every 10 developers is a woman.
 In the web developer community, it is no secret that there are very few female developers.

 However, there has been a positive increase in more female developers learning to code, teaching other budding female developers to code, and setting up startups especially for women who code.